Seattle protesters rally for abortion rights in opposition to Trump Supreme Court nominee

 Demonstrators called on lawmakers to stand against Kavanaugh mainly over concerns about women's and immigrant rights.

-Dozens of people gathered in Seattle on Sunday to protest President Donald Trump’s Supreme Court nominee Brett Kavanaugh, who remains on track to be confirmed for the seat despite recent events that have challenged the process.
+More than a hundred people gathered in Seattle on Sunday to protest President Donald Trump’s Supreme Court nominee Brett Kavanaugh, who remains on track to be confirmed for the seat despite recent events that have challenged the process.

 Demonstrators called on lawmakers to stand against Kavanaugh mainly over concerns about women’s and immigrant rights.
 They chanted and held signs including “Stop Kavanaugh” and “Keep Roe vs. Wade Forever” in reference to the 1973 Supreme Court decision that banned state and federal restrictions on abortion.